KarimAql/LAMP-Stack-Task/README.md

 2. **Firewall Configuration**: To allow users to access the website, **inbound rules** in the AWS security group were configured to permit traffic on port 81.
 This ensures that HTTP requests sent to the *public IP address* on port 81 can reach the Apache server.

-3. **Website Accessibility**: When users visit `http://<Your-Public-IP>:81`, the **public IP address** directs the browser’s request to the server, and Apache responds with the appropriate content, such as the index.php file configured in the server’s document root.
+3. **Website Accessibility**: When users visit `http://16.171.227.113:81/`, the **public IP address (16.171.227.113)** directs the browser’s request to the server, and Apache responds with the appropriate content, such as the index.php file configured in the server’s document root.

 In summary, the 🌍 *IP address* facilitates the identification of the server and enables proper routing of data between the server and external clients, making the website accessible.